 Guidelines for References for Applicants to Graduate Programs in Mathematics at the University of Kentucky

 Thank you for agreeing to write a letter of recommendation.
-We are concerned that there be a close match between our program and the goals, abilities, and characteristics of our students.
+We are concerned that there be a close match between our program and the goals, training, and interests of our students.
 A frank appraisal, by a person who knows the applicant well, is our best source of information.

 It would be helpful to us if you would address as many of the following points as you can.